-Visit the Health & Wellness page to contact a school nurse, to learn about required immunizations and health screenings or to check if your sick child should be kept home from school.
+Visit the Health page to contact a school nurse, to learn about required immunizations and health screenings, or to check if your sick child should be kept home from school.

 School safety is an underlying theme in everything we do, and we want to remind our school community about the importance we place on student and staff safety every day.
 Learn more about school safety in our district.